ermiyaeskandary/Slither.io-bot/README.md

 Once installed, click on [this](https://github.com/ErmiyaEskandary/slither.io-bot/raw/master/bot.user.js), and choose **Install**.

 Go to [slither.io](http://slither.io/), and enjoy !

 # License

 Licensed under MIT.

 Read LICENSE.md for more info.

+# Authors
+Ermiya Eskandary & Théophile Cailliau (ErmiyaEskandary & FliiFe)

+Started as a collaborative project between me and Theo on 2016/04/20, with this :
+> Slither.io bot could be cool